OSGeo/gdal/doc/source/user/configoptions.rst

 .. config:: OGR_ARC_STEPSIZE
    :since: 1.8.0

-    Used by OGR_G_CreateFromGML() (for gml:Arc and gml:Circle) and
+    Used by :cpp:func:`OGR_G_CreateFromGML` (for gml:Arc and gml:Circle) and
-    OGRGeometryFactory::approximateArcAngles() to stroke arc to linestrings.
+    :cpp:func:`OGRGeometryFactory::approximateArcAngles` to stroke arc to linestrings.
     Defaults to 4 (degrees).

     The largest step in degrees along the arc.